dngulin/ksi/Documentation~/api/T.MutableAccessScope.1.g.md

 > [!CAUTION]
 > Possible exceptions:
-> - `InvalidOperationException` — If the data is not available to this access scope (e.g. usage after disposing).
+> - `InvalidOperationException` — if the data is not available to this access scope (e.g. usage after disposing).

 ## Methods